xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 ## Part 2 (Jenkins)

 ### Step 1 - Run Jenkins locally
 There are two options for running Jenkins locally, you can either install Jenkins or run it through docker.
 We would recommend running Jenkins through docker and the instructions for that are [here](https://www.jenkins.io/doc/book/installing/#docker).

+**NB:** step 4 of the Windows instructions wants you to follow step 4 of the Mac/Linux instructions

 ### Step 2 - Set up Jenkins
 Once you've done the step above you should have Jenkins running on http://localhost:8080/.
 If you go to this url in a browser it should show you a setup page.
-1. Login with the password you got from the logs when starting Jenkins.
+1. Login with the password you got from the logs when starting Jenkins. **Hint:** You can run `docker logs your_container` to access a container's logs.
+Run `docker container ls` to view a list of running containers.
 2. Now you have the option to select some initial plugins.
 For now, make sure you tick the GitHub plugin.
 We won't need any others right away, and you can add more later.
 3. Create an admin user.
 4. Use the default jenkins url (http://localhost:8080)